pvillela/blog-hugo/content/post/Function Oriented Architecture.md

     * ***Event***, which defines a data structure for an event to be published or consumed.
 By convention, the names of modules implementing this variety have the suffix "***Evt***".

   We are not designating the different varieties of *Business Data* as subkinds because often there can be dependencies among them, with any of these varieties potentially containing any of the others.
 * ***Business Function*** is a subkind of *Function*.
 An instance of this stereotype is responsible for performing pure business logic; it should not do anything else.
 In particular, a *Business Function* should involve no I/O or side-effects.
-A *Business Function* module may only depend on *Business Domain Data* and *Supporting Function* modules.
+A *Business Function* module may only depend on *Business Domain Data*, *Supporting Function*, and other *Business Function* modules.
 By convention, the names of modules implementing this stereotype have the suffix "***Bf***".
 * ***Data Access Function*** is a subkind of *Function*.
 An instance of this stereotype is responsible for performing database I/O; it should not do anything else.
 In particular, it should not contain any business logic.
 A *Data Access Function* module may only depend on *Business Domain Data*, *Platform-Specific Data*, and *Platform-Specific Framework* modules.
 By convention, the names of modules implementing this stereotype have the suffix "***Daf***".
 * ***Service Client*** is a subkind of *Function*.
 An instance of this stereotype is responsible for calling a service endpoint (internal or external); it should not do anything else.
 In particular, it should not contain any business logic.
 A *Service Client* module may only depend on *Business Domain Data*, *Platform-Specific Data*, and *Platform-Specific Framework* modules.
 By convention, the names of modules implementing this stereotype have the suffix "***Sc***".
 * ***Event Publisher*** is a subkind of *Function*.
 An instance of this stereotype is responsible for publishing an event; it should not do anything else.
 In particular, it should not contain any business logic.
 An *Event Publisher* module may only depend on *Business Domain Data*, *Platform-Specific Data*, and *Platform-Specific Framework* modules.
 By convention, the names of modules implementing this stereotype have the suffix "***Ep***".